Making a Student Visa Application from Outside the UK

 European Economic Area (EEA) and Switzerland Nationals

-The new Student route will take effect for applications made in the UK on or after 1 January 2021 for EEA nationals outside the UK.
-They will apply under this new route, for entry to the UK from 1 January 2021.
+The new Student route took effect for applications made in the UK on or after 1 January 2021 for EEA nationals outside the UK.
+Applicants should now apply under this new route, for entry to the UK from 1 January 2021.

 You should not apply for your visa until three months prior to your course starting and until you have received your Confirmation of Acceptance of Studies (CAS) from the Registry.

 The admissions team are reviewing their issuance of CAS for new students and will be updating effected students in the coming weeks on the procedure for applying for a Student Visa.
 They are aware that the majority of visa application centres are closed, and that normal time scales for CAS issuance will be affected by the Covid-19 pandemic.

 We strongly advise that you do not book flights or accommodation in the UK until you have received information from us about CAS processing and have secured a Student Visa.

 A CAS is a Confirmation of Acceptance for Studies.
 It is an electronic document that is used in your Student Visa application.
 The document will have a number on it which you will include in your online visa application.
 This will allow the Home Office to match up the information in your visa application, to the information on your CAS which the RCA has created for you.

 Your CAS will list key details about you and your place at the RCA, such as: